Treating Stress Helps Us Address Underlying Causes

 Attention Deficit Disorder (ADD), Attention Deficit and Hyperactivity Disorder (ADHD), Autism Spectrum Disorder (ASD) and Traumatic Brain Injury (TBI) require a structured environment with positive reinforcement, integrative care and the best in technology.
 Children and adults with these disorders can learn to self-regulate.
-As patients' anxiety is relieved, relaxation techniques create new neural pathways and personality emerges.
-Learning about one's reaction to stress, ways to control it and emotional awareness are the beginning of neuroscience at Pacific Solstice.
-Yes, neural pathways and neurotransmitters are the means to adapting, regulating and quality of life, but we boil the science down in the spirit of these forerunners in compassionate, informative care.
+As a patient's anxiety is relieved, relaxation techniques create new neural pathways and personality emerges.
+Learning about one's reaction to stress, ways to control it, and emotional awareness are the beginning of neuroscience at Pacific Solstice.
+Yes, neural pathways and neurotransmitters are the means to adapting, regulating, and improving quality of life.
+But, we boil the science down in the spirit of these forerunners in compassionate, informative care.
 It's brave work to learn about yourself and sometimes even harder to learn about those you love.

-The beginning because when the person suffering, joined by family, engages our functional medicine options, they are immediately empowered with all things dignity.
-In other words, stress, coping skills, neurobiology, quality of life, these are deeply intimate and personal.
+Stress, coping skills, symptomology, and quality of life are deeply intimate and personal.
 Neuropsychiatric providers are more important than ever.
 Neuropsychiatric providers who depend on their colleagues in other subspecialties are of surpassing value in overcoming deficits, impairments, impulse control.
 As medicine changes and the brain's plasticity is better understood, Pacific Solstice seizes the day to change the landscape of healthcare into a safer place to heal.
-Disease, behavior, temperament and narrative tell us about how to incorporate and treat each individual's strengths, needs, abilities, preferences and goals.
+Disease, behavior, temperament, and narrative tell us about how to incorporate and treat each individual's strengths, needs, abilities, preferences, and goals.
 For example, not everyone suffering from ADHD experiences it the same way, the science embedded in their temperament or behavior is not numbers and letters, it's shared and felt when the patient trusts the provider.

 Innovation in Behavioral Health

-We recognize what's missing in the current healthcare landscape.
-The will to innovate simple, measurable relief and tailor care in the details ensuring the person is educated, heard, affirmed and empowered in the stress relieving, skill-building journey.
-Patients and providers need to settle into smaller wins accumulated over longer time, utilizing data and evidence based tools to multiply relief across more of the person - the whole person.
+We recognize what is missing in the current healthcare landscape: the will to innovate relief and tailor care in the details to ensure the person is educated, heard, and empowered in the stress relieving, skill-building journey.
+Patients and providers need to settle into smaller wins accumulated over longer time periods, utilizing data and evidence based tools to multiply relief across more of the person - the whole person.
 Each family deserves a trauma-informed framework to forge deeper ties and shared values as one expression of healing.
 Pacific Solstice brings this together under one roof.
-We relieve stress in the care experience, creating safe space for self-awareness as routine, self-efficacy and interpersonal connection rise as pillars in the human experience.
-The brain demands that providers abandon the cookie cutter approach and weave a fabric of services.
+We relieve stress in the care experience, creating safe space for self-awareness as routine, self-efficacy, and interpersonal connection rise as pillars in the human experience.
+The brain demands that providers abandon the cookie-cutter approach and weave a fabric of services.
 It is our ethical responsibility to present families with options.
 Stigma of neurological illness remains if we assume something is wrong with a person.
 If we take Dr. Bloom's lead, we ask, "What happened?" and we listen to the story shared verbally and nonverbally.
-The gift of mercy in healthcare is what families pay for, mercy to be seen, heard, valued.
-Options, multiple treatment paths, incorporate long term and short term anxiety and/or agitation repose.
+The gift of mercy in healthcare is what families pay for: mercy to be seen, heard, and valued.
+Options and multiple treatment paths provide repose for acute and chronic anxiety and/or agitation.

 Empathy and Connected Care